hexa-org/policy/specs/IDQL-core-specification.md

 interfaces, or other method.
 As a declarative policy system, it is assumed that the policy administrative gateway services for IDQL will handle delivery and configuration with the defined policy assets.

-### 3.1 Identity Provider Attributes
+### 3.2 Contextual Attributes

-In addition to Identity Provider claims or attributes, the following attributes MAY be used in relation to an authenticated subject:
+When a policy rule is tested, certain run-time contextual information is made available for IDQL `conditions`.

-* `subject.provId` - The identifier for the provider under which the subject was authenticated.
+Request context attributes:
-* `req` - To access request context information
+* `req` - Holds information about the incoming request context.
+E.g. `req.ip` or `req.protocol`.
   * `ip` - The IP address of the requestor.
   * `protocol` - The protocol portion of the request URI (e.g. HTTP).
   * `time` - The time of the client request